Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

    (FK, IK, and all the relative snapping tools and the UI) in few seconds.

 Nondisruptive re-rig
-   If the generated rig doesn’t fit all the features you need or, for example, you decide to add something more to your character (like a sixth arm or a tail), you can re-generate your rig without losing your previously generated features and your animation data.
+   If the generated rig doesn't fit all the features you need or, for example, you decide to add something more to your character (like a sixth arm or a tail), you can re-generate your rig without losing your previously generated features and your animation data.

-Advanced and flexible feature set for character animation The included rig samples (limbs, spines, tails, fingers, faces…) adds to all the stretchy FK/IK features a direct deformation secondary layer that lets you flex, bend and deform the character as you like through interactive Bendy Bones controls.
+Advanced and flexible feature set for character animation The included rig samples (limbs, spines, tails, fingers, faces...) adds to all the stretchy FK/IK features a direct deformation secondary layer that lets you flex, bend and deform the character as you like through interactive Bendy Bones controls.